hackaninstant/Servo-Shutter/README.md

 # Servo-Shutter
 A Servo operated 3D Printed Shutter for Arduino Nano

 This project was designed for a 3D printed servo operated leaf shutter and Arduino Nano.
 Being servo operated means the top shutter speed is limited to the speed of the servo motor.
-Since most 9g servos operate around 100ms, the shutter will be limited to around 1/8 second, which works for my purposes in exposing paper and lith negatives.
+Since most 9g servos operate around 100ms, the shutter will be limited to around 1/13 second, which works for my purposes in exposing paper and lith negatives.

+The schematic can be used for this and other arduino projects that use 3 pin sensors.
+The zip file contains gerber files for PCB production.

 Features: